 Job seekers spend hours drafting their cover letters, contacting different companies, hoping to get a job interview.
 A smart job seeker knows the common interview questions for a job interview and will prepare answers accordingly.
-Anticipating and crafting interview questions and answers give you the best shot at making a good impression.
+Anticipating and crafting interview questions and answers gives you the best shot at making a good impression.

 Usually, employers ask a common set of questions.
 So, I'm going to share some important points regarding those questions and how you should respond to them.
 Here are five smart tips for answering interview questions: